John Herdman: 2015 FIFA Women's World Cup

-The 2015 FIFA Women's World Cup was played in Canada.
-The Canadian Women's national team entered the tournament as one of the seeded teams.
-It was drawn into Group A alongside the Netherlands, China PR and New Zealand.
+As the 2015 World Cup was played in Canada, the Canadian national team entered the tournament as one of the seeded teams.
+It was drawn into Group A alongside the Netherlands, China and New Zealand.

 Canada came first in their group, recording a win against China (1–0), a draw with New Zealand (0–0), and a draw with the Netherlands (1–1).
 The squad advanced to the Round of 16, defeating Switzerland 1–0 in Vancouver.
 In the quarterfinals, Canada faced England and was eliminated following a 2–1 loss in front of a capacity crowd in Vancouver.